opalmedapps/opal-app/README.md

 git checkout -b opal_student origin/opal_student
 ```

-* Install the latest version of [NodeJS](https://nodejs.org/en/download/) globally.
-If you have already done this, skip this step, but follow the instruction for verifying that Node is installed globally. **(NOTE: For proper access to the backend you must have version 6+)**
+* Install NodeJS globally.
+If you have already done this, skip this step, but follow the instruction for verifying that Node is installed globally **(Note: for proper access to the backend you must have version 6+; for best results, install [version 8.11.1](https://nodejs.org/dist/v8.11.1/))**.

 Verify that Node is installed globally by running `node -v`.